Muhammad-Hussain456/OOP/06_Inheritance.md

 ---

 ### Reuse with Inheritance

- Main purpose of inheritance is reuse
+Main purpose of inheritance is reuse.
- We can easily add new classes by inheriting from existing classes
+We can easily add new classes by inheriting from existing classes.
- Select an existing class closer to the desired functionality
+Select an existing class closer to the desired functionality.
- Create a new class and inherit it from the selected class
+Create a new class and inherit it from the selected class.
- Add to and/or modify the inherited functionality
+Add to and/or modify the inherited functionality.

 #### Example

 ```
         ┌─────────────────┐
         │     Shape       │  ← Generalized base class